withdrw/Gamiki/README.md

    **Authentication**: Required

    **Description**: Create a like for the current user for a post.
-User must be logged in to create a like \
+User must be logged in to create a like.

    **Parameters**:
       - `id` (int): ID of the post to like.

    **Method**: POST

   **Response**: Success Response

   * Status Code: 200 OK-  Like was created for post.
       * Headers:
          * Content-Type: application/json